wilsonliaows/docs/_docs/_recipes/formula-errors.markdown

 In some cases, you might have accidentally turned on the formula mode field without intention, also resulting in the formula compilation error.

 ### Formula Runtime Error
 Formula runtime error is slightly trickier to troubleshoot.
 In these cases, the formula functions in the field are spelt correctly, but have most likely been used in an incorrect manner.
+We will look look at two examples below.

+#### Example 1: Formula received a nil value

-#### Identifying the Error
+##### Identifying the Error
 Formula runtime errors are not as straightforward to identify as compilation errors.
 Instead, they are discovered to be present when a recipe error is encountered and when looking through the job report.

 ![Formula Runtime Error](/_uploads/formula-errors/formula_error_gif_1.gif)